This is a documentation for Board Game Arena: play board games online !

 $default_colors = array( "ffffff", "000000" );

-Note: A few lines below, you may have to remove the line self::reattributeColorsBasedOnPreferences( $players, $gameinfos['player_colors'] );
+Note: A few lines below, you may have to remove the line this->reattributeColorsBasedOnPreferences( $players, $gameinfos['player_colors'] );

 Test the Token